MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/java.md

 ## Prerequisites

-To run the following exmaple, you must have the following items:
+To run the following example, you must have:

 ::: moniker range=">= azure-devops"